5 min read

 If you are executive leadership for a small- or mid-cap company, you may:

-- Be looking for new ways to communicate directly with the buy-side investors if your sell-side coverage is already and/or anticipated to be impacted by MiFID II
+- Be looking for new ways to communicate directly with the buy-side investors if your sell-side coverage is already and anticipated to be impacted by MiFID II.

-In order to catch up without exhausting your staff and budget, look for “low-hanging-fruit” to capture ROI as quickly as possible.
-A couple ideas:
+To catch up without exhausting your staff and budget, look for “low-hanging fruit” to capture R.O.I. quickly.

 Top Line: B2B supply chain sales